-In its Reconsideration Decision, the Ministry also explained that Section 55(2)(g) of the EAPWDR states that a supplement may be provided for transportation costs and living costs that result from an eligible applicant's required attendance at a hearing or that result from other requirements of an eligible applicant to fulfil in connection with the exercise of a maintenance right assigned to the Ministry under Section 17 of the EAPWDR.
-The Ministry argues that the Appellant is eligible for consideration because it was satisfied that she met the following eligibility requirements as set out under Section 55(3) of the EAPWDR when she applied for the transportation and living cost supplement: her family unit was in receipt of disability benefits, there were no resources available to the family unit to cover the transportation or living costs, and the Appellant had sought the Ministry's approval before incurring those costs.
-However, the Ministry determined that the Appellant was not eligible for transportation and living costs because she had provided no evidence to show that her attendance was required at the hearing or that her presence was required to fulfil a requirement in connection with the exercise of a maintenance right.
-In addition, the Ministry said in the Reconsideration Decision that the Appellant's assignment of maintenance rights was terminated on June 25, 2016 pursuant to Section 17 of the EAPWDR.
+In its Reconsideration Decision, the Ministry explained that Section 55(2)(g) of the EAPWDR states that a transportation supplement may be provided for transportation and living costs that result from an eligible applicant's required attendance at a hearing or that result from other requirements of an eligible applicant to fulfil in connection with the exercise of a maintenance right assigned to the Ministry under Section 17 of the EAPWDR.
+The Ministry further stated that the Appellant had requested that the Ministry provide a transportation cost supplement to attend a default hearing in another community regarding arrears related to ongoing maintenance payments and default fees.

+The Ministry argued that the Appellant is eligible for an assessment for a transportation supplement because it was satisfied that she met the eligibility requirements as set out under Section 55(3) of the EAPWDR when she applied for the supplement, specifically: her family unit was in receipt of disability benefits, there were no resources available to the family unit to cover the transportation or living costs, and the Appellant had sought the Ministry's approval before incurring those costs.

+However, the Ministry also stated that the hearing that the Appellant had requested assistance in attending was a default hearing between the Family Maintenance Enforcement Program (FMEP) and the Appellant's ex-spouse.
+As the Appellant's maintenance order is enrolled with FMEP, FMEP acts as the Appellant's agent to fulfil any requirements in enforcing the maintenance order.
+The Ministry determined that the Appellant was not eligible for transportation and living costs because she had provided no evidence to show that her attendance was required at the hearing or that her presence was required to fulfil a requirement in connection with the exercise of a maintenance right.
+In addition, the Ministry said that the Appellant's assignment of maintenance rights was terminated on June 25, 2016 pursuant to Section 17 of the EAPWDR.